Frequently Asked Questions

 Where are the International Shooter Federation events held?

-“Saratoga Frees and Threes” and “Saratoga Frees and Threes II”, were held at the Saratoga Springs Rec Center, 15 Vanderbilt Ave, Saratoga Springs, NY and we’re on our way back there for “Capital Region Frees and Threes 2018”.
-We’re attempting to make our Frees and Threes Contests available to all basketball shooters across the Capital Region of NY, followed by all of the United States in years to come.
+“Saratoga Frees and Threes” and “Saratoga Frees and Threes II”, were held at the Saratoga Springs Rec Center, 15 Vanderbilt Ave, Saratoga Springs, NY but with 2019 approaching, we’re working to open ISF events up to everyone across the country with multiple round 1 dates and live video qualifiers.
 There’s much to be determined so stay tuned and please reach out to email@example.com with any questions.

 The first Saratoga Frees and Threes Contest required Shooters acquire sponsorship; will future contests require Shooters to obtain sponsorship?

-Yes, Shooters are encouraged to reach out to a sponsor to cover their entry fee(s).
+Yes, Shooters are encouraged to reach out to a sponsor to cover their sponsor fee(s) or encourage a group of friends to buy-in to their opportunity.
 ISF will have a limited number of sponsor opportunities available to invited Shooters.